 Take part in wildlife or environmental volunteering projects

 A recent study found that wildlife volunteering can significantly improve mental health, with two thirds of participants reporting improved feelings of positivity six weeks into the volunteering scheme.
 Stalking and viewing wildlife is also often found to be a calming activity.

-The countryside is not always easily accessible for some people – poverty, lack of opportunity and poor physical health are just some of the reasons that people may not be able to experience rural Britain.
-However, this doesn’t mean urban dwellers need to forgo the clear benefits of interacting with nature as several schemes have been set up which aim to challenge this.
+Sadly the British countryside is not always easily accessible for some people, however this doesn’t mean urban dwellers need to forgo the clear benefits of interacting with nature as several schemes have been set up which aim to challenge this.
 A number of urban farms have been created in inner city areas and aim to offer education (particularly of children) about where food comes from, the helping of vulnerable people with poor mental and/or physical health and community empowerment.

 The Good Life Project aims to bring the outdoors indoors by greening office spaces and organising outdoor activities to improve employees’ physical and mental wellbeing.

 Doing craft activities which require concentration is a form of mindfulness and has been shown to improve mental health.
-Why not try painting some pebbles, making a sea glass mobile or constructing a kite this week.
+Why not try making a sea glass mobile or constructing a kite this week?